andesjoshua/andesjoshua/README.md

 ### Hello there 👋

 - I’m currently honing my frontend development skills with ReactJS.
-- Starting Jan 24, 2022 I'm making it a goal to commit to a repo at least once a day to create a habit of coding daily, I'd like my github to be a wall of green.
-Check my contribution progress if you'd like.

 ### Current tech I'm interested includes:
 - Blockchain technology